jina-ai/jina/docs/datatype/image/image2image.md

 Once the image is loaded our next step is to encode these images into embeddings.
 As stated earlier you can use Executors from  [Jina Hub](https://hub.jina.ai) off-the-shelf or you can define an Executor of your own in just a few steps.
-For this tutorial we will write our own Executor in a few lines of code:
+For this tutorial we will write our own Executor:

 ```python
 from jina import DocumentArray, Executor, requests